 Do You Need Legal Advice?

 Our team can help.
 If your psychological or physical condition has worsened, and you need to seek a change in your disability rating, please contact our team today.
-At the Comerford Law Office, LLC, our experienced Chicago veterans benefits attorneys will be happy to review your claim, free of charge, and help you determine exactly what you need to do next.
+At the Comerford Law Office, LLC, our experienced Chicago veterans benefits attorney will be happy to review your claim, free of charge, and help you determine exactly what you need to do next.